 Panels are held both on campus and in various other locations.
 When you volunteer to speak at these informal programs about your career experiences, you join a group of people we may call upon as we set up discussions on a variety of topics.
 Panels generally last 1 1/2 hours, including time for questions.

 Students seeking summer employment, internships or full-time work can benefit by receiving advice from an insider.
 You will not be expected to "find" the student a job.
 Rather you might offer tips about how to search, suggest resources or avenues that the student might pursue, and shed some light on how you and others entered and advanced in your field.
-Job hunting interviews last approximately 30 minutes to one hour.
+Send your company job posting to firstname.lastname@example.org.

 Share your experiences and answer questions regarding your career field with a student seeking advice.
 As an Internet Mentor, nearly all correspondence will be conducted via Internet e-mail.
 The exchange may be a one-time question, but the goal is for students to develop relationships with alumni who could provide ongoing support during the career exploration and job search processes.

-Thank you, in advance, for your support of the Career Center at Muhlenberg.
+Thank you, in advance, for your support of the Career Center at Muhlenberg College.